About 10% of heat loss from an average home is through the ground floor.

 A rug - it's not going to solve all your problems, but putting a rug on top of bare floorboards will help to block some draughts and keep your toes warm.

-Put insulation under your floorboards - if you have you an access hatch that allows you to get into the crawlspace (void) below the floorboards, this is easier, if not you will have to take up the floorboards.
+Underfloor insulation - if you have you an access hatch that allows you to get into the crawlspace (void) below the floorboards, this is a relatively easy process, if not you will have to take up the floorboards.
 You will need to use netting or wooden battens to hold the glass or mineral wool style insulation in place beneath the floorboards.

 Alternatively, it may be easier to use batts rather than blanket style insulation.
 Batts typically also have the advantage of having a slightly higher R-value - the higher the R-value, the greater the insulator's effectiveness.
-Sheep's wool could also be considered, for its breathability.
+Sheep's wool could also be considered, due to its breathability.

 One thing to remember, however, is the need for ventilation.
 The void (or crawlspace) below the floorboards will have ventilation grills and these should not be blocked up, as floorboards may otherwise become damp and start to rot.